Bacterial Meningitis Vaccination Requirement

 How to Submit Evidence of Vaccination or an Affidavit to Decline Vaccination

-All documents should be mailed, faxed, emailed or hand-delivered to the Office of Student Services.
+All documents should be mailed, faxed, emailed or hand-delivered to Student Services.

 Mail: Dallas Theological Seminary, Student Services, 3909 Swiss Avenue, Dallas, TX 75204

 Hand Delivery: Student Services, 3rd floor Walvoord Student Center

 This information is being provided to all new college students in the state of Texas.
 Bacterial Meningitis is a serious, potentially deadly disease that can progress extremely fast – so take utmost caution.
 It is an inflammation of the membranes that surround the brain and spinal cord.
 The bacteria that cause meningitis can also infect the blood.
 This disease strikes about 3,000 Americans each year, including 100-125 on college campuses, leading to 5-15 deaths among college students every year.
 There is a treatment, but those who survive may develop severe health problems or disabilities.